GDPR and PDPA Compliance Services in India

 Peculiarly Determining Datasets:

-- Complete Name of the client
+- The complete name of the client

 - NRIC Number or FIN (Foreign Identification Number)